 Lawnmowers are designed for the outdoors, particularly in the hot sun.
 But, unfortunately, over time, the sun does more harm than good and the plastic parts of the machine become brittle and lose color.

-During winter, it can prove difficult to mow your lawn because all the dirt and debris are likely to find their way into your hose, clogging the machine.
+During winter, it can prove difficult to mow your lawn because all the dirt and debris will likely find their way into your hose, clogging the machine.

 Additionally, keeping your mower outside without a shed during winter can freeze the engine and other parts.